puppetlabs/puppet-docs/source/guides/puppetlabs_package_repositories.markdown

 1. Download the "puppetlabs-release" package for your OS version.
     * You can see a full list of these packages on the front page of <http://apt.puppetlabs.com/>.
 They are all named `puppetlabs-release-<CODE NAME>.deb`.
 (For Ubuntu releases, the code name is the adjective, not the animal.)
+    * Architecture is handled automatically; there is only one package per OS version.
 2. Install the package by running `dpkg -i <PACKAGE NAME>`.
+3. Run `apt-get update` to get the new list of available packages.

 For example, to enable the repository for Ubuntu 12.04 Precise Pangolin: